prologdb/runtime/async/docs.md

 The interface `Sequence<T>` has only one method: it exposes an `Iterator<T>`, so lets look at that.
-`Iterator<T>` has the method `hasNext(): Boolean` and this does not fit with prolog solution search: As long as there are choice-points left, it is not known whether there are any more solutions.
-Calling `hasNext()` is **forced** to calculate the next solution so that it can return according to the contract.
-This means that `hasNext()` will block the thread for a significant amount of time when faced with non-trivial searches.
-This behaviour does not work well in consumer code, especially the kotlin built-in for-loop (as opposed to the `forEachRemaining` method).
+`Iterator<T>` has the method `hasNext(): Boolean`. `hasNext()` implies a reading action.
+However, to determine whether there are more solutions, the next solution must be calculated.

-Declaring a new interface forces consumer code to take that into consideration.
-Also, as you will see with `WorkableLazySequence`, a custom coroutine builder was not avoidable.
+In prolog, calculating a solution can have side effects (e.g. `retract/1`).
+This mismatch is the primary reason for this custom built code.
+Also, as you will see later, a custom coroutine builder was not avoidable.

 ---